 Why does my computer keep restarting?

-Your computer generally restarts in a loop because of the hardware faulty, corrupted driver, or malware infection.
+Your computer generally restarts in a loop because of the hardware faulty, corrupted driver, malware infection or dirt & dust.

 It’s usually hard to identify the issue for Windows restarting without warning, but you can try these methods to troubleshoot and fix the computer restarting issue.